-This overview on the trek to Everest Base Camp was updated on August 2018.
-Constant revisions with the help of an authorised tour guides on the ground, alongside access to regular tourism updates via tourism groups and businesses, ensure that this article remains one of the most comprehensive guides to the EBC trek on the web.
+This overview on the Everest Base Camp Trek was updated on January 2019.
+Constant revisions with the help of authorised tour guides on the ground, alongside access to regular tourism updates via tourism groups and businesses, ensure that this article remains one of the most comprehensive guides to the EBC trek on the web.

-It was the final day of ascent on the Everest Base Camp trek.
-The 6am wake-up call marked the start of our eighth day of trekking in this sacred area of Nepal, where the swift knock on the door and resounding tones of “mooooorning” signalled the start of another long and arduous day.
-By this point each day of the EBC expedition began to feel like a relentless and monotonous struggle.
+It was the final day of ascent on the trek to Everest Base Camp.
+The 6 am wake-up call marked the start of our eighth day of trekking in this sacred area of Nepal, where the swift knock on the door and long-resounding tones of “morning” signalled the start of another long and arduous day.
+By this point, each day of the EBC expedition began to feel like a relentless and monotonous struggle.
 Except this was the day where, despite extreme exhaustion, weakness from loss of appetite and braving bitterly cold conditions, we all hoped to find enough energy to pull ourselves through the last leg of our journey to get to Everest Base Camp.
 To trek to the highest mountain in the world.

 When we reached the top of the final climb, stumbling over loose rocks and onto a canvas of white, all I could do was sit and cry at what had become one of my greatest achievements.